NordicHPC/sonar/gpuapi/README.md

-See Makefile for important comments.
+See Makefile for important instructions.